The Complete Guide to Crushed Stone and Gravel

 Igneous: Igneous rocks are formed after molten rock or lava solidifies.

-Sedimentary: Sedimentary rocks are formed over time by the accumulation of small particles becoming cemented together.
-This piecing together of the rock often produces layers in the rock.
+Sedimentary: Sedimentary rocks are formed over time by the accumulation of small particles cementing together, often producing layers in the rock.

 Common types of gravel